Documentation of Nkami

 One of the major successes of the project was the conduction of a comprehensive population and language census.
 Using a questionnaire, we gathered data on the Nkami people capturing their biodata; number of languages spoken in order of competence; language(s) they usually use at home, with children, with parents and outside home; and reason(s) for selecting which language(s) for each of the contexts.
 While in Amankwa, we got the impression that the number of Nkami people living outside Amankwa, their present abode, was more than those living within.
 So, there were also questions that sought to find out about the number and language competence of this category of Nkamis.
 To do that, we included in the questionnaire questions such as “how many children/siblings do you have?, which of them live within and outside Nkami?, and which languages do they speak?”.
 Conducting this exercise, however, came with some difficulties.
 First was the lengthy nature of the questionnaire which made the whole process very exhausting.
 There were also some people, though few, who wished they were rewarded before responding to our questions.
 The most crucial, however, had to do with how to manage the issue of language emotions/loyalty.
 There were people (even including my team/census officials) who would assert that they were more or less competent in one language than another, even though they, together with I, were aware that their assertions were false.
 Nonetheless, we are still processing the data and we believe it is a good start for further exploration.

-The deposit also includes a PhD dissertation on the grammar on Nkami titled ‘Nkami Language: Description and Analysis’, which was completed in July 2016.
+The collection also includes a PhD dissertation on the grammar on Nkami titled ‘Nkami Language: Description and Analysis’, which was completed in July 2016.

 9: Journal Publications: